ElementsProject/lightning/doc/PLUGINS.md

   - int: parsed as a signed integer (64-bit)
   - flag: no-arg flag option.
 Is boolean under the hood.
 Defaults to false.

+In addition, string and int types can specify `"multi": true` to indicate they can be specified multiple times.
+These will always be represented in `init` as a (possibly empty) JSON array.

 Nota bene: if a `flag` type option is not set, it will not appear in the options set that is passed to the plugin.